Swiss franc: Banknotes

-Eight series
+Eighth series

 The eighth series of banknotes was designed by Jörg Zintzmeyer around the theme of the arts and released starting in 1995.
 In addition to its new vertical design, this series was different from the previous one on several counts.
 Probably the most important difference from a practical point of view was that the seldom-used 500-franc note was replaced by a new 200-franc note; this new note has indeed proved more successful than the old 500-franc note.
 (Note: The global value of those 200-franc notes in circulation in 2000 (5.1200 billion francs) was larger than the value of the 500-franc notes in 1996 (3.9123 billion), even when these figures are corrected for the global increase in total value of Swiss banknotes in circulation (+9%).
 Figures from the Monthly Statistical Bulletin of the Swiss National Bank, January 2006.)
 The base colours of the new notes were kept similar to the old ones, except that the 20-franc note was changed from blue to red to prevent a frequent confusion with the 100-franc note, and that the 10-franc note was changed from red to yellow.
 The size of the notes was changed as well, with all notes from the eighth series having the same height (74 mm), while the widths were changed as well, still increasing with the value of the notes.
 The new series contain many more security features than the previous ones; many of them are now visibly displayed and have been widely advertised, in contrast with the previous series for which most of the features were kept secret.